 Table of Contents

-What I do decide, is basically whether to make a dry curry (aloo gobi for example) a juicy curry like this one, or a creamy curry, like this vegan coconut curry recipe.
+What you should decide when you start out, is whether to make a dry curry (potatoes in turmeric for example) a juicy curry like this eggplant curry, or a creamy curry, like this vegan coconut curry recipe.

 Today we’re making a tomato based vegan eggplant curry, so without further ado, let’s get on with it.